FauthD/amlogic-u-boot-scripts/README.md

 - boot-emmc.scr
 - boot-emmc.ini

-Edit the uEnv.ini so it describes which kernel, initrd and dtb to use.
+Edit the uEnv.ini so it describes which kernel, kernel boot parameter, initrd and dtb to use.
 A '#' marks a comment.

 ### Chain load U-Boot